zeozeozeo/x3/README.md

 Set `X3_MATRIX_ENABLED=true` and the `X3_MATRIX_*` values from `.env.example`.
 If `X3_MATRIX_ACCESS_TOKEN` is empty, x3 logs in with `X3_MATRIX_USERNAME`/`X3_MATRIX_PASSWORD` and creates or reuses a dedicated Matrix device from `X3_MATRIX_CRYPTO_DB`.
 The Matrix UX uses text commands such as `!x3 persona`, `!x3 chat`, `!x3 context`, `!x3 lobotomy`, `!x3 regenerate`, and `!x3 chatlog export`.

 For encrypted rooms, keep `X3_MATRIX_DEVICE_ID` and `X3_MATRIX_CRYPTO_DB` stable across restarts.
 To verify the headless bot device, set `X3_MATRIX_RECOVERY_KEY` to your Matrix recovery key before starting x3.
 The bot will import your cross-signing keys and sign its own device on startup.

+> [!NOTE]
+> Currently LaTeX rendering in Matrix is only supported by a couple clients; develop.element.io, SchildiChat and Nheko should work with the experimental feature enabled.

 ## Run in Docker (or Podman)